epigen/RnBeads_web/README.md

 # RnBeads website

-The RnBeads website was created using the [Small Business](http://startbootstrap.com/template-overviews/small-business/) template from [Start Bootstrap](http://startbootstrap.com/)
+The RnBeads website is accessible under [https://epigen.github.io/RnBeads_web]

+It was created using the [Bootstrap](http://getbootstrap.com/) framework and the [Small Business](http://startbootstrap.com/template-overviews/small-business/) template from [Start Bootstrap](http://startbootstrap.com/).

 ## Creators